The Meskwaki Nation’s History

 Reclaiming Our Iowa Homeland

 On July 13, 1857, the Meskwaki formally purchased their first 80 acres in Tama County, which gave formal federal identity to the Meskwaki people as the “Sac & Fox in Iowa.”
 Then 10 years later, in 1867, the United States government allowed the Meskwaki living in Iowa to receive federal annuity payments for the first time.
 This unique identity (that of unclear jurisdictional status since the tribe had formal federal recognition but also continuing relations with the State of Iowa due to the tribe’s private ownership of land) allowed the Meskwaki people to be virtually ignored by federal as well as state policies.
 Always persevering, this gave them time to return, thrive, and grow.
+Read more about our Tribal land reclamation in this article from the Washington Post.

 Every year between 1857 and 1866, different groups of Meskwaki returned to the Settlement, with the majority coming to the area after 1862.
 The tribe traded 130 trees to obtain funds to purchase another parcel of 40 acres in January 1867.
 This expanded the Meskwaki Settlement to almost 3,000 acres.